caccnz/constitution/constitution.md

 3. The Board of Elders shall maintain detailed written record of disciplinary action and wherever possible, have the people involved sign a statement outlining the events, the disciplinary action taken, and reasons for such action.
-Such records shall be maintained for five gears,
+Such records shall be maintained for five years.

 4. Disciplinary action shall be reported to the Director’s office if necessary.